Papanasam Agasthiyar Falls

 Geographical Features

-Papanasam falls can be reached either by trekking (3 kimometres) or by hiring an auto from Papanasam town.
-The water from the falls flow towards the Papanasam Hydro Electric Project.
-From here it further flows to reach the Papanasam Dam catchment area.
-The area is frequented by a lot of animals as the falls is very close to the Kalakkad Mundanthurai Tiger Reserve.
+Visitors can reach Papanasam Falls either by trekking approximately 3 kilometres through scenic forest paths or by hiring an auto from Papanasam town.
+The water from the falls flows towards the Papanasam Hydro Electric Project and further continues into the Papanasam Dam catchment area.
+The region attracts abundant wildlife as the falls is located close to the Kalakkad Mundanthurai Tiger Reserve.
+As a result, the surrounding environment remains rich in biodiversity and natural charm.

 Papasanathar Temple